11 Common Bicycle Brake Types and Their Uses

 Two curved arms connect at a pivot point above the wheel to make up side-pull caliper types of bicycle brakes.
 On either side of the rim, they hold the pads in place.

-On both sides of each arm, there are extensions.
+There are extensions on both sides of each arm.
 In addition, the brake cable is linked to one wing and the cable housing to another.

 The components are brought together when you squeeze the brake lever.

 To stop the wheel, the two brake pads create friction on the rim.
-However, Side-pull caliper brakes have a negative reputation, in my opinion.
+However, Side-pull caliper brakes have a negative reputation.

 Side-pull caliper brakes have the drawback of pulling to one side.